asavinov/prosto/README.md

 Conceptually, it is an alternative to *set-oriented* approaches to data processing like map-reduce, relational algebra, SQL or data-frame-based tools like Python `pandas`.

-`Prosto` radically changes the way data is processed by relying on a novel data processing paradigm which treats columns (mathematical functions) as first-class elements of the data processing pipeline having the same rights as tables.
+`Prosto` radically changes the way data is processed by relying on a novel data processing paradigm which treats columns (modelled via mathematical functions) as first-class elements of the data processing pipeline having the same rights as tables.
 Accordingly, a `Prosto` workflow consists of two categories of operations:

 * *Table operations* produce (populate) new tables from existing tables.
 A table is an implementation of a mathematical *set* which is a collection of tuples.

 * *Column operations* produce (evaluate) new columns from existing columns.
 A column is an implementation of a mathematical *function* which is a mapping of values from one set to another set.

 # Why Prosto?